Master of Healthcare Administration

 Here’s what students and alumni are saying about the program.

-Why Chose Boston College’s MHA Program
+Why Choose Boston College’s MHA Program

 Boston College’s 43-46 credit Healthcare Administration graduate program provides an online learning experience to support your career goals.
 MHA students benefit from integrated courses that build upon each other to foster individual growth by broadening content-specific knowledge, enhancing professional skills, and supporting career development.
-We support you throughout your MHA program experience in the following ways:

 Online Courses with Asynchronous Activities and Individualized Support